The winter in

 warm, the food is as always excellent, and there are few other tourists

-The Sardinians are like that, once that get to know you they are the friendliest people on earth.
+The Sardinians are like that, once they get to know you they are the friendliest people on earth.

-In fact inland Sardinia is a world away from the coast and has an austere beauty which is easy to fall in love with.
-The people too are different from anywhere else in Italy, very proud and determined folk.
+In fact, inland Sardinia is a world away from the coast and has an austere beauty that is easy to fall in love with.
+The people, too, are different from anywhere else in Italy; they are very proud and determined folk.

-Often when I travel through the inland villages of Sardinia I feel that not only am I visiting another world but also that I have taken a journey back to another simpler, calmer and more peaceful time.
+In the inland areas of Sardinia, winter becomes a time to savor the slow rhythms of traditional life, embrace the warmth of local hospitality, and create cherished memories of an authentic island experience.
+Often, I feel that I am not only visiting another world but also that I have taken a journey back to a simpler, calmer, and more peaceful time.
 This is how all of Italy must have been fifty years ago.